 Does your family love a good journey?
 Check out vintage planes, mail trucks, and mailboxes at the Smithsonian National Postal Museum, one of the best DC museums for young kids!
 Located on DC’s East End, it’s a little further than most downtown attractions and other museums, but worth venturing to nonetheless.
 Here, little ones can learn about how the U.S. Postal Service came to be and serves us now.
 This reasonably-sized museum makes it perfect for exploration with younger kids, since it won’t take longer than an hour or two to see.
 Plus, most exhibits have an interactive element to keep kids entertained.
 Explore the Pony Express, sort different packages, create postcards, or design your own stamp!

 Smithsonian museums are free to enter.
-The National Postal Museum is currently open several days per week, making it easy to add to your DC field trip itinerary for families with elementary-aged kids.
+The National Postal Museum is open daily, making it easy to add to your DC field trip itinerary for families with elementary-aged kids.

 Smithsonian National Museum of American History